sweet-delights/hybrid-platforms-conductor/README.md

 ```
 SSH executor options:
     -d, --debug                      Activate verbose logs
-    -g, --gateway-user USER_NAME     Name of the gateway user to be used by the gateways.
+    -g, --ssh-gateway-user USER      Name of the gateway user to be used by the gateways.
 Can also be set from environment variable ti_gateway_user.
 Defaults to ubradm.
     -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 64)
     -s, --show-commands              Display the SSH commands that would be run instead of running them
-    -u, --ssh-user USER_NAME         Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
+    -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
     -w, --password                   If used, then expect SSH connections to ask for a password.
     -y GATEWAYS_CONF_NAME,           Name of the gateways configuration to be used.
 Can also be set from environment variable ti_gateways_conf.
 Defaults to munich.
         --gateways-conf
 ```

 * `--debug`: Activate verbose logging.
-* `--gateway-user USER_NAME`: Specify the user to be used through the gateway accessing the nodes.
+* `--ssh-gateway-user USER`: Specify the user to be used through the gateway accessing the nodes.
 * `--max-threads NBR`: Specify the maximal number of threads to use when concurrent SSH execution is performed.
 * `--show-commands`: Display the commands the tool would execute, without executing them.
 Useful to understand or debug the tool's behaviour.
-* `--ssh-user USER_NAME`: Specify the user to be used on the node being accessed by the tool.
+* `--ssh-user USER`: Specify the user to be used on the node being accessed by the tool.
 It is recommended to set the default value of this option in the `platforms_ssh_user` environment variable.
 If both this option and the `platforms_ssh_user` variables are omitted, then the `USER` environment variable is used.
 * `--password`: When specified, then don't use `-o BatchMode=yes` on SSH commands so that if connection needs a password it will be asked.
 Useful to deploy on accounts not having key authentication yet.
 * `--gateways-conf GATEWAYS_CONF_NAME`: Specify the gateway configuration name to be used.
 Gateway configurations are defined in the platforms definition file (`./platforms.rb`).
 It is recommended to set the default value of this option in the `ti_gateways_conf` environment variable.